-Questions or Concerns
+Ouestions or Concerns

-Students are welcome and encouraged to meet with their Track Coordinator, PAF Academic Support Services Coordinator, PAF Administrative Assistant and the PAF Director when they have questions or concerns regarding their program of study, courses, or other issues that may affect their educational goals.
-Students should meet each semester with their Track Coordinator for guidance and are required to meet once per year for an update to ensure timely and effective progression through to obtaining candidacy.
+Students are welcome and encouraged to meet with their Track Coordinator/Program Liaison, PAF Academic Program Coordinator and the PAF Administrative Assistant when they have questions or concerns regarding their program of study, courses, or other issues that may affect their educational goals.
+Students should meet each semester with their Track Coordinator/Program Liaison for guidance and are required to meet once per year for an update to ensure timely and effective progression through to obtaining candidacy.